atomone-hub/genesis/README.md

 ## 3. Validator Incentives

 Fix Validator incentives so that every validator is PAID to run ICS consumer chains and hub shards.
-Actually model the minimal economic model that describes physical reality sufficiently to be intuitive and adaptive to all scenarios.
+Actually, develop a minimal economic model that accurately describes physical reality in an intuitive and adaptable way for all scenarios.
-Every ICS pays supermajority to validators!
+Let's implement a system where every ICS chain pays supermajority to validators!

 ## 4. Governance

 See [github.com/decentralists/DAO](https://github.com/decentralists/DAO/tree/main/governance)

 Fix governance.
-We already have proposals in the works on github decentralists DAO / governance.
+We already have proposals in the works on GitHub decentralists DAO / governance.
 Contribute there so that Governance is fixed and we stop spending money like a flock of headless geese.